D-spec-sec/InfoSec/Frameworks/Security Framework Types.md

 ## NIST SP 800-53:
+NIST SP 800-53 is a comprehensive security control framework that provides detailed security controls across various areas such as access control, auditing, account management, configuration management, and more.
+It is widely used in the cybersecurity industry to establish and maintain effective security programs.
 NIST Special Publication 800-53 (SP 800-53) is not a guide for applying the RMF itself but rather provides a comprehensive set of security controls for federal information systems and organizations.
-It is used in conjunction with the RMF.
+It is used in conjunction with the RMF (800-37).

 ## ISO 27003:
 ISO 27003 is not specifically focused on the NIST Risk Management Framework.
 Instead, it is part of the ISO/IEC 27000 series and provides guidelines for the implementation of information security management.

+### NIST SP 800-37:
+NIST Special Publication 800-37 primarily focuses on the Risk Management Framework (RMF) for information systems.
+While it includes security control considerations, it is not as detailed in specifying security controls as NIST SP 800-53.